Best Practice

 Balancing depth with breadth

 While the involvement of multiple researchers can lead to a broader perspective, there's a potential risk of skimming the surface.
-With each researcher possibly focusing on different aspects, the depth of exploration into any single facet might be compromised.
-Striking a balance between depth and breadth becomes crucial.
+With each researcher possibly focusing on different aspects, the depth of exploration into any single facet might be compromised, prompting researchers to strike an appropriate balance between depth and breadth.